3 Days in Plymouth, Massachusetts

 7:00am – Stop by for a delicious cup of freshly brewed organic coffee and a treat at Blue Blinds Bakery, conveniently located in Plymouth’s historic downtown.
 A fresh cup of your morning favorite in Blue Blind’s cozy setting is the perfect way to start off your day.

 8:00am – Explore Plymouth’s small, yet attractive collection, at Plymouth Center for the Arts.
 It’s a small museum, yet a great way to experience some local culture.

-9:00am – Take a stroll along Plymouth’s beautiful waterfront before the afternoons crowds start arriving (if your visit falls during the cooler winter months, you should no problem with any crowds!).
+9:00am – Take a stroll along Plymouth’s beautiful waterfront before the afternoons crowds start arriving.
+If your visit falls during the colder winter months, you should have no problem with any crowds!
 There are beautiful beaches to explore and historical sights to photograph (Plymouth Rock and the Mayflower).
 If you are into photography, this is a great place to capture a few nice waterfront landscapes.

 10:00am – Enjoy an early lunch at Wood’s Seafood, an excellent local seafood restaurant with an attractive location on the waterfront.
 Fresh local lobster, beautiful waterfront views, and a casual setting make it the perfect pre-cruise option.
 No visit to Massachusetts would be complete without enjoying a local seafood dish, and Wood’s is as great a choice as any for any seafood lover!